Good guys, bad guys and explosions, as far as the eye can see

 This is the Ultimate Showdown of Ultimate Destiny

-"The Ultimate Showdown Of Ultimate Destiny" (sometimes shortened to simply "The Ultimate Showdown") is a song by Lemon Demon from his 2006 album Dinosaurchestra, best known for its iconic Web Animation created by Shawn Vulliez for Newgrounds a year earlier, which can be seen here.
+"The Ultimate Showdown of Ultimate Destiny" (sometimes shortened to simply "The Ultimate Showdown") is a song by Lemon Demon from his 2006 album Dinosaurchestra, best known for its iconic Web Animation created by Shawn Vulliez for Newgrounds a year earlier, which can be seen here.

 The song and video tell the story of dozens of (mostly 20th century) fictional characters, historical figures and celebrities duking it out.
 It starts with Batman trying to stop Godzilla from destroying Tokyo before both are stopped by Shaquille O'Neal, and just gets crazier from there.